PandemiaProject/pandemia/README.md

 Accessed 31 OCTOBER 2022.

 ### Output Data
-Output data are stored in a output directory, configured by the user in the reporters section of the scenario configuration.
+Output data are stored in a output directory.
+This is configured by the user in the reporters section of the scenario configuration.
+Output can include a csv file of the numbers infected with each strain, in each region each day, and plots in png format of infections and deaths.

 ## Requirements